You can award the contract:

 For example:

-The new process in PCS will be:
+The process in PCS is:

 There are no changes to the award notice itself and the award process will also stay the same.